kristoffer-paulsson/vices-of-the-new-testament/DISCUSSION.md

 Tit 3:3 enslavement to pleasures in relationship to malice, envy and hate belongs to the lifestyle of the old man before salvation.
 In 2 Pet 2:13 talks about taking pleasure in rebellion against the apostolic leadership.

+Tit 1:10 mentions 3 vices with a chasticing consequence, those are recommended to adopt and extend.